fkaanoz/tailthings/README.md

-# tailthings "things with Tailwind"
+# TailThings
+Some ugly things which are made with TailWindCSS.